mdk2029/IntSet/README.md

 A simplified `BTree` like class that provides an ordered collection of 64 bit ints by packing 6 ints into each node.

-Please see inline documentation in `kset_node.h` for design details
+Please see inline documentation in `kset/kset_node.h` for design details

 ### Building